MErruas/securelog/README.md

 3. Run server command: node database.js

 Inserting data:
-As of now, the data has to be manually imported from the csv file into the incidents table in MySQL Workbench.
+As of now, the data has to be manually imported from "NewGlobal_Cybersecurity_Threats_2015-2024.csv" file into the incidents table in MySQL Workbench.